XenHat/xenhat.github.io/_posts/2014-04-10-compiling-second-life-viewers-under-linux.md

 autobuild build --no-configure
 {% endhighlight %}

-Take a sandwich.
+This will take a while.
+You probably should get a sammish.
 Or two.
 Or a full plate of them.
-It took 1 hour and a half to compile over here on an AMD Athlon64 II X2 3800+, and 15 minutes on an AMD Phenom II X6 1055T.
-Estimated to 10 minutes on FX-8350.
+It took 1:30:00 to compile on an AMD Athlon64 II X2 3800+, 00:15:00 on an AMD Phenom II X6 1055T.
+Numbers still TBD for AMD FX-8350.

 Welcome back.
 Now, check if everything went right.
-Since this is the release channel, it should compile. if not, well, that’s unfortunate.
+Good project managers will ensure that the code in the repository compiles for everyone.If that's not the case, that’s unfortunate.

 Once you made sure the viewer compiled sucessfully, extract the generated archive somewhere, example in your user directory:

 {% highlight bash %}